Yarn-Development/statisfy.py/docs/source/index.rst

 Statisfy (stˈæɾɪsfˌa͡ɪ) is a Python library for statistical analysis of all sorts of social media and gaming platforms, through the use of handling each's respective APIs.

 .. note::

    This is a work in progress, and so many more platforms may be added in the future.

+   Statisfy is also available in Node.js!
+Find out more at https://statisfy.js.org!
 .. toctree::
    :maxdepth: 2
    :caption: Contents: